Phase 1: Lesson 4

 Advertising: [OK but HARD TO BE SUCCESSFUL] - Putting ads on your website to monetize the traffic: easy.
 However, getting enough traffic to make it worthwhile: insanely difficult.
 It takes particular brands and programs that publish data (such as stats and scores) to monetize at a volume that moves the needle.
 It’s hard.
 Not impossible, but hard.

 Notice a theme here?
-Some programs work to raise money, but they tricky, time-consuming, and require hard work.
+Some programs work to raise money, some can be tricky, time-consuming, and require hard work.
 I'm just being honest, but you can do it!

 Assign someone to manage your sponsorship program.
 Give that person access to the resources in SportsEngine HQ.
 The sponsorship builder, design center, and invoicing were critical to my past success, and no doubt will be a part of yours as well.